Liverpool Boy Joins Britain’s Biggest Pub Tour As First Charity Beneficiary

 A boy from Liverpool has become the first child to benefit from funds raised from Britain’s Biggest Pub Tour.

-Zeid, age 6, suffers from Russell Silver Syndrome which results in growth and development delays.
+Zeid, age 6, has Russell Silver Syndrome which results in growth and development delays.
 It requires him to have support to engage in even simple activities.
 Just playing and cycling, that most children take for granted, are difficult for Zeid.

 He was presented with a specially adapted Tomcat Trike funded by Stonegate Pub Company as part of BBPT in aid of Variety.
 The trike, which has a sophisticated gear system and offers enhanced postural support, will enable Zeid to pedal independently, something he longs to do.